rkaushick-neu/portfolio/README.md

 - Performed significant data engineering tasks like pre-processing on a dataset containing around 9,000,000 data points.
 - Extracted top 15 most important features & trained a new model on it resulting in an accuracy score of 97%.
 - Performed hyper-parameter tuning using Randomized Search CV
+- You can read about my key insights of this project on [LinkedIn](https://www.linkedin.com/posts/rishabh-kaushick_presentation-leveraging-data-science-to-activity-7153828039477403648-6PXl).
 - Find the presentation to this project on YouTube by clicking the image below:

 [![Machine Learning Project in SCM](/assets/img/ML_SCM_Img.png)](https://www.youtube.com/watch?v=CKOrAf_WpLw)